https://johnelfick.github.io/school-science-lessons/biology/UNBiolN3S.html#SalviaeleH not found School Science Lessons

 Scolopia braunii, Flintwood, Daleys Fruit Trees

-European scopolia, (Scopolia carniolica), henbane bell, dark violet flowers on long hanging stems, 60 cm, poisonous, root contains tropane alkaloids, e.g. | Atropine | source of | Scopoletin | and former anaesthetic | Scopolamine | southern Europe wet soils, Solanaceae
+European scopolia, (Scopolia carniolica), henbane bell, dark violet flowers on long hanging stems, 60 cm, poisonous, root contains tropane alkaloids, e.g. | Atropine | source of | Scopoletin | and the former anaesthetic | Scopolamine | grows in southern Europe wet soils, Solanaceae.

 Figwort, (Scrophularia nodosa), brownwort, common figwort, kernalwort, throatwort, perennial, on waste ground, square succulent stems, herbal medicine, but cardioactive substances, supposed to cure scrofula. because of throat-shaped flowers!, Northern Hemisphere, the figwort family, Scrophulariaceae

-Figwort, Mudbrick Herb Cottage.
+Figwort, Mudbrick Herb Cottage

 Black salsify, (Scorzonera hispanica), Spanish salsify, black oyster plant, viper's grass, serpent root, long black taproot is nutritious root vegetable, scorzonera sweet, herbal medicine, Southern Europe, Asteraceae